Wanvdphelys/NGS-pipeline/GEO/GSE16432/combine_multiple_platform.md

 ## Combine multiple platforms in GSE16432

+### 1. combine platforms on gene level using affyPLM and WGCNA packages
 GSE16432 is consisted of 9 different platforms.
 Also this dataset does not supply original .CEL file, so I can't use RMA or related softwares which basically all require .CEL file.

 Luckily I have found a workaround.
-The normalize.ExpressionSet.quantiles function from affyPLM package can normalize single platform data on the expressionset level.
+The **normalize.ExpressionSet.quantiles** function from **affyPLM** package can normalize single platform data on the expressionset level.
 This function has multiple variations, but most of them raise an error.
 Only  normalize.ExpressionSet.quantiles functions smoothly.
 Although this function performs single platform normalization, by raw eyes check the batch effects between different platform is mild.
 Thus the datas are suitable for cross-platform calculation.

 Because different platforms have diferent numbers of probes or even different probe names, it is impossible to merge platforms on probe level.
-So I used collapseRows function from WGCNA package to summarize probes to genes and then merge platforms on gene level.
+So I used **collapseRows** function from **WGCNA** package to summarize probes to genes and then merge platforms on gene level.

 ```R